-January 20 - 21 January 22 January 22 - 28 January 28 Monday - Tuesday.
-Terminal registration for all new students.
-Wednesday.
+Monday.
 First day of spring semester classes.
-Wednesday - Tuesday.
+January 15 January 15-19 Monday-Friday.
 Late registration and drop/add for all students.
+January 19 Friday.
+Last day for enrolling in the University for the spring semester and for adding new courses.
 Tuesday.
-Last day for enrolling in the University for the spring semester and for adding new courses.
-February 6 Thursday.
 Last day for dropping courses with no record.
-February 14 Friday.
+January 30 February 2 Friday.
 Last day to apply for all degrees to be awarded in May.
-February 25 Tuesday.
+February 16 Friday.
 Last day for undergraduate students to drop courses with no penalty (Q-drop).
-March 13 Friday.
-Midsemester grades due in Registrar's Office, 10 a.m.
-March 16-20 Monday-Friday.
+March 5 Monday.
+Midsemester grades for freshmen due in Registrar's Office, 10 a.m.
+March 12-16 Monday-Friday.
 Spring break.
-April 6 - 10 Monday-Friday.
-Preregistration for the 1992 summer session by classification.
-April 7 Tuesday.
+March 23 Friday.
 Last day for graduate students to drop courses with no penalty (Q-drop).
-April 13 - May 4 Monday-Monday.
-Preregistration for the 1992 fall semester by classification.
-May 6 Wednesday.
+March 29-Thursday-Friday.
+Preregistration for the 1990 fall semester by classifica-April 20 tion.
+April 23-27 Monday-Friday.
+Preregistration for the 1990 summer session by classification.
+May 2 Wednesday.
 Last day of spring semester classes.
-May 7 Thursday.
-Reading day, no classes or examinations.
+May 3 Thursday.
+Reading day, no classes.
 Last day to withdraw officially from the University.
-May 8, 11 - 13 Friday, Monday-Wednesday.
+May 4, 7-9 Friday, Monday-Wednesday.
 Spring semester final examinations for all students.
-May 15 Friday.
+May 11 Friday.
 Commencement, 2 p.m. and 7:30 p.m.
-May 16 Saturday.
+Saturday.
 Commencement, 9 a.m.
-Commissioning, 1:30 p.m. and Final Review, 3:15 p.m.
-May 18 Monday.
-Final grades for all students due in Registrar's Office, 10 a.m.

-These dates are subject to change.
+Commissioning, 1:30 p.m. and Final Re-May 12 view, 3:15 p.m.
+May 14 Monday.
+Final grades for all students due in Registrar's Office, 12 noon. \These dates are subject to change.